localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 $ localstack pod inspect --name p1
 ```

-This will open an interactive shell that lists the resources contained in the pod - in our case, the S3 bucket `test-bucket`, as well as the SQS queue `test-queue` (see screenshot below).
+This will open an interactive shell that lists the resources contained in the cloud pod - in our case, the S3 bucket `test-bucket`, as well as the SQS queue `test-queue` (see screenshot below).
 If your terminal supports `curses`, you can interactively browse the tree and collapse/uncollapse its nodes.

 <div style="text-align: center">
   <img src="pod_inspect.png" width="500px" border="1"/>